fabiocerq/fabiocerq/README.md

 - 👋 Hi, I’m @fabiocerq
 - 👀 I’m interested in learning everything i can!
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m Data Analysis and Data Scientist
 - 💞️ I’m looking to collaborate on projects and everything i feel i could help!
 - 📫 How to reach me: fabiocerq.esa@hotmail.com